plroman/go-proxy/README.md

    help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --users-listen-addr value                   address to listen on for orderflow proxy API for external users and local operator (default: "127.0.0.1:443")
+   --local-listen-address value                address to listen on for orderflow proxy API for external users and local operator (default: "127.0.0.1:443")
-   --network-listen-addr value                 address to listen on for orderflow proxy API for other network participants (default: "127.0.0.1:5544")
+   --public-listen-addr value                  address to listen on for orderflow proxy API for other network participants (default: "127.0.0.1:5544")
    --cert-listen-addr value                    address to listen on for orderflow proxy serving its SSL certificate on /cert (default: "127.0.0.1:14727")
    --builder-endpoint value                    address to send local ordeflow to (default: "http://127.0.0.1:8645") --rpc-endpoint value                        address of the node RPC that supports eth_blockNumber (default: "http://127.0.0.1:8545")